josejuansanchez/research-notebook/jpeg2000_cr_mc.md

 * Reduces the inter-frame redundancy present in common JPEG2000 sequences (MJP2 sequences).
 * Applies a real-time motion compensation technique to the MJP2 sequences before transmission.
 * They propose transmitting only the tiles that change in each JPEG2000 frame.
+* *Review*: the method proposed for real-time tile change detection.

 **References**